-Tania Pistone’s wearable art project for Elisabetta Cipriani gallery came to life following the artist’s Rongorongo series, paintings which depict an imaginary alphabet on gold-leaf plates.
-In her Rongorongo paintings, Pistone creates symbols in a deliberate attempt to reach an ideal alphabet, which addresses our shared, collective human unconscious.
-A place which she believes has been shaped by the experiences of our ancestors:
+Tania Pistone’s wearable art project for the Elisabetta Cipriani Gallery came to life following the artist’s Rongorongo series, paintings which depict an imaginary alphabet on gold-leaf plates.
+In her Rongorongo paintings, Pistone creates symbols in a deliberate attempt to reach an ideal alphabet, which addresses our shared, collective human subconscious which she believes has been shaped by the experiences of our ancestors:

-The wearable art project Rongorongo invites us to immortalise within a precious metal our own symbolic message.
-Words, dedicated from the commissioner to the wearer, are engraved by the artist onto fine silver or 18kt gold and then partially covered by painted enamel symbols.
+The wearable art project Rongorongo invites us to immortalise our own symbolic message in form of a precious metal.
+Words, dedicated and chosen by the commissioner for the wearer, are engraved by the artist onto fine silver or 18kt gold and then partially covered by painted enamel symbols.
 Created to be worn as a second skin, the enamelled and engraved precious metals seem to act as a magnet collecting meaningful words which echo silently around and within us.
 These words will be a personal message from the commissioner, such as a poem, a love letter, a memorable story or a promise.

 Tania Pistone has been part of major international exhibitions, including The Art of Humanity at the Pratt Institute in New York, Map of the new Art in Venice, Under One Sky across China, Join The Dots in Trieste, and Imago Mundi – Praestigium Italia in Turin.